 Chili is the ultimate cold-weather comfort food.
-More than simply delicious, healthy chili is an easy one-pot meal made with ingredients you already have on hand, and can easily be stretched to feed a crowd on football Sundays or after a long day of raking or shoveling.
-Use these simple tricks to make chili healthy but still hearty and satisfying.
+More than simply delicious, healthy chili is an easy one-pot meal that's often made with ingredients you already have on hand, and it can easily be stretched to feed a crowd on football Sundays or after a long day of raking or shoveling.
+What's more, chili is an easy freezer meal you can make on a slow weekend to have on hand for busy nights.
+Use these simple tricks to make your favorite chili recipe healthier but still hearty and satisfying.

-Using generous amounts of spice in your chili is a great way to add great flavor without any added fat or calories.
-Classic chili spices include chili and cumin (and cayenne for those who like it really hot).
-Have fun experimenting with different seasonings; cinnamon and allspice can add wonderful depth of flavor, like in our Pork & Plantain Chili.
+Using generous amounts of spice in your chili is an easy way to add great flavor without any added fat or calories.
+Classic chili spices include chili powder and cumin (and cayenne or ground red pepper for those who like it really hot).
+Instead of buying premixed chili seasoning packets, have fun experimenting with different seasonings; cinnamon and allspice can add wonderful depth of flavor.

-To make a classic beef chili that’s still healthy, choose beef that is at least 90%-lean, which fits into the USDA guidelines for lean meats.
-Or opt for lean and flavorful ground turkey breast instead.
+To make a classic beef chili that's still healthy, choose beef that is at least 90 percent lean, which fits into the USDA guidelines for lean meats.
+You can also opt for lean and flavorful ground turkey or chicken breast instead.

-Beyond the traditional tomato base, it’s so easy to sneak extra vitamins into your chili through vegetables; shredded sweet potatoes, zucchini, peppers and carrots add nutritional value without overpowering the other flavors.
+Beyond the traditional tomato base, it's so easy to sneak extra vitamins into your chili with vegetables.
+Shredded or cubed sweet potatoes, zucchini, peppers and carrots add nutritional value without overpowering the other flavors.

 Adding a splash of lime juice or cider vinegar to your chili at the end of cooking helps to brighten the dish and add another layer of complexity to the flavor.
-And no one will know you took a shortcut with canned beans and chilies to make our White Chili—the acidity will give your dish a garden-fresh taste.
+If you're reheating chili that's been frozen for several weeks or months, a bit of citrus juice or vinegar stirred into the bowl just before eating can also help reinvigorate the flavors.